pypa/hatch/docs/config/environment/overview.md

     Hatch uses [pip](https://github.com/pypa/pip) to install dependencies so any [configuration](https://pip.pypa.io/en/stable/topics/configuration/) it supports Hatch does as well.
 For example, if you wanted to only use a private repository you could set the `PIP_INDEX_URL` [environment variable](#environment-variables).

 !!! tip
     To redirect a dependency to a local path, Git repository, URL, alternate index, or workspace member without altering your published metadata, see [sources](../dependency.md#sources).
+Environments may override individual sources with [`tool.hatch.envs.<ENV_NAME>.sources`](../dependency.md#environment-overrides), and all sources can be disabled by setting the `HATCH_NO_SOURCES` environment variable.

 ## Installation